juhana/vorple-if.com/docs/filesystem.md

 * `vorple.file.read()` and `vorple.file.write()` read and write text files.
   To handle binary files, BrowserFS methods need to be used.
 Vorple doesn't directly support binary files.
-* Vorple uses the synchronous versions of the filesystem methods and it's a good idea to do so even when accessing the filesystem directly.
-LocalStorage itself is synchronous so there's no benefit to using the asynchronous versions.
 * While the filesystem fully supports Unicode, Inform reads and writes files in ASCII Latin-1.
 Unicode characters outside Latin-1 won't be read correctly by Inform.
-* LocalStorage is domain-specific.
+* Storage is domain-specific.
 That is, all Vorple games played on example.com use the same virtual filesystem and share the same files.
 Conversely, games on example1.com can't access the filesystem of games played on example2.com.
   Subdomains are considered different domains, so foo.example.com has a separate virtual filesystem from bar.example.com.
-* LocalStorage persists until the user clears it manually in browser settings ("clear browsing data" or similar.)
-In private browsing / incognito mode localStorage is cleared after the user closes the last private browsing window.
+* The filesystem persists until the user clears it manually in browser settings ("clear browsing data" or similar.)
+In private browsing / incognito mode storage is cleared after the user closes the last private browsing window.
 * While BrowserFS supports file permissions (chmod), they don't make much sense in this context and are best left unused.